 I forgot to say thank you to the receptionists yesterday and I feel so bad because they really provided great communication.
 Procedure meant I couldn’t see a family member, but still I’m appreciative nevertheless.
 Thank you NHS!

-London Gynaecology Portland Hospital, located in Fitzrovia, Greater London, United Kingdom offers patients Colposcopy procedures among its total of 3 available procedures, across 2 different specialties.
-The cost of a Colposcopy procedure starts from £540, whilst the national average price is approximately £540.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by RCOG - Royal College of Obstetricians and Gynaecologists
+London Gynaecology Portland Hospital, can be found in Fitzrovia, Greater London, United Kingdom and offers its patients Colposcopy procedures as well as 3 other procedures, across 2 different procedure categories.
+The price of a Colposcopy procedure starts from just £540, and the average price is around £540.
+A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and London Gynaecology Portland Hospital is accredited by just one known accreditations institute, RCOG - Royal College of Obstetricians and Gynaecologists

-London Gynaecology Harley Street, located in Marylebone, Greater London, United Kingdom offers patients Colposcopy procedures among its total of 3 available procedures, across 2 different specialties.
-The cost of a Colposcopy procedure starts from £540, whilst the national average price is approximately £540.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are accredited by RCOG - Royal College of Obstetricians and Gynaecologists
+London Gynaecology Harley Street, can be found in Marylebone, Greater London, United Kingdom and offers its patients Colposcopy procedures as well as 3 other procedures, across 2 different procedure categories.
+The price of a Colposcopy procedure starts from just £540, and the average price is around £540.
+The lead specialist at the Hospital will be carrying out all the treatments, and London Gynaecology Harley Street is accredited by just one known accreditations institute, RCOG - Royal College of Obstetricians and Gynaecologists

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?